-WHEN TO USE IT
+WHEN TO USE IF

-• You're testing numbers, text, or logical outcomes
+• Test numbers, text, or logical outcomes

-• You want to flag or classify data (e.g. Pass/Fail, Bonus/No Bonus)
+• Flag or classify data (e.g., Pass/Fail, Bonus/No Bonus)

 FORMULA SYNTAX